-Non-compliance Level Description Example Level 1 (Clarification/ Activities that result in a i.
-Initial inadvertent failure to implement adequate dust Correction Required) partial implementation of control measures resulting in no impact on resources; Level 1 should only the mitigation measures ii.
-Minor inadvertent hazardous material/fuel release resulting apply to those actions and require minor in no impact on resources; that do not cause clarification of mitigation iii.
-Improperly installed, repaired, or maintained erosion or immediate risk to environmental measures requirements sediment control devices (with no resultant harm to sensitive resources or release of sediment to waters); resources. iv.
-Inadvertent minor incursion into exclusion area resulting in no harm to sensitive biological or cultural resources; v.
-Use of an existing unapproved access road (first offense); vi.
-Work outside the approved work limits where the incident is within a previously disturbed area, such as a gravel lot Level 2 (Minor Incident) Activities that result in a i.
-Work without appropriate permit(s); Level 2 should apply to deviation from the ii.
-Failure to properly maintain an erosion or sediment control those actions that have mitigation measure structure, but the structure remains functional, and results in the potential to cause or requirements that result minor impacts on resources (e.g. water courses); cause immediate, minor in minor, short-term iii.
-Brush clearing outside the approved work limits with no risk to environmental impacts to resources impacts on sensitive resources; resources. iv.
-Repeated documentation of Level 1 incidents Level 3 (Major Incident) Major environmental i.
-Construction activities occurring in an exclusion zone with Level 3 should apply to incident that is not in direct impacts to sensitive or endangered species, cultural those actions that have compliance with the resources, human remains, or an archaeological site; the potential to cause or applicant mitigation ii.
-Eminent danger or documented impact to a sensitive or cause immediate, major measures, mitigation T&E species; risk to environmental measures, permit iii.
-Repeated deviations from required mitigation resources. condition, approval (e.g., measures/requirements that have been documented as Level variances, addendums) 2 (Minor Incidents); requirements, and/or iv.
-Improper installation of erosion or sediment control environmental structures resulting in substantial sedimentation or impacts to construction water quality or putting sensitive resources at risk; specifications; violation v.
-Grading, foundation, or line work without required biological of the law; or preconstruction surveys or a biological monitor on site; documented repetitive vi.
-Use of new access roads, staging areas, or extra occurrences of Level 2 workspaces not identified on the project drawings or (Minor Incident) events approved for use during construction.
+Non-compliance Level Example A Level 1 non-compliance incident is an action i.
+Failure to implement adequate dust control measures that deviates from project requirements or resulting in no impact on resources; results in the partial implementation of the ii.
+Improperly installed, repaired, or maintained erosion or mitigation measures, but has not caused, nor has the potential to cause impacts on sediment control devices (with no resultant harm to sensitive resources or release of sediment to waters); environmental resources. iii.
+Inadvertent minor incursion into exclusion area resulting in on who have a constant and a constan no harm to sensitive biological or cultural resources; iv.
+Work outside the approved work limits where the incident is within a previously disturbed area, such as a gravel lot A Level 2 non-compliance incident is an action Work without appropriate permit(s) or approval; that deviates from project requirements or ii.
+Failure to properly maintain an erosion or sediment control mitigation measures and has caused, or has the structure, but the structure remains functional, and results in potential to cause minor impacts on environmental resources. minor impacts on resources (e.g. water courses); iii.
+Working outside of approved hours; environmental resources. iv.
+Repeated documentation of Level 1 incidents 17.
+Repeated documentation of Level 1 incidents A Level 3 non-compliance incident is an action that deviates from project requirements and has caused, or has the potential to cause major impacts on environmental resources.
+These actions are not in compliance with the APMs, mitigation measures, permit conditions, approval requirements (e.g. minor project changes, notice to proceed), and/or violates local, state, or federal law. i.
+Construction activities occurring in an exclusion zone with direct impacts to sensitive or endangered species, cultural resources, human remains, or an archaeological site; ii.
+Eminent danger or documented impact to a sensitive or T&E species; iii.
+Repeated deviations from required mitigation measures/requirements that have been documented as Level 2 (Minor Incidents); iv.
+Improper installation of erosion or sediment control structures resulting in substantial sedimentation or impacts to water quality or putting sensitive resources at risk;